2019 Peterborough by-election

-A by-election took place in the Parliamentary constituency of Peterborough on 6 June 2019.
-It was won by Lisa Forbes of the Labour Party.
-Mike Greene of the Brexit Party took second place.
+A by-election for the United Kingdom parliamentary constituency of Peterborough was held on 6 June 2019.
+It was triggered by incumbent Labour Party MP Fiona Onasanya being removed from office via a recall petition, following her conviction of perverting the course of justice in relation to a speeding offence.
+Lisa Forbes, also of Labour, won the by-election with a reduced majority, narrowly holding-off the Brexit Party's Mike Greene.

-The seat was vacant following the removal of the former Labour MP Fiona Onasanya by means of a recall petition triggered by her conviction for perverting the course of justice.

 Background

 Labour candidate Fiona Onasanya was elected as a Labour MP to represent Peterborough at the 2017 general election, defeating Stewart Jackson, the sitting Conservative MP, by 607 votes.

 Fiona Onasanya (right) leaving the Royal Courts of Justice after her appeal was rejected.

 In July 2017, her car was driven at 41 mph through a 30 mph zone in Thorney, Cambridgeshire.
 A Notice of Intended Prosecution was returned to the police in her name, claiming that a man named Aleks Antipow was the driver.
 However, it was later discovered that Antipow was in his native Russia at the time.
 Around the same time, her brother Festus had also responded to two other notices with false names.
 Both Fiona and Festus Onasanya were consequently charged with perverting the course of justice; Festus pleaded guilty while Fiona pleaded not guilty.

 Owing to the jury at the Old Bailey failing to reach a verdict, Judge Nicholas Hilliard QC ordered a retrial.
 At the retrial, Onasanya was found guilty and compared herself afterwards to several biblical figures including Moses and Jesus who had been convicted by courts in their day; she declared her intention to appeal.
 Onasanya received a three-month prison sentence.
 The Attorney General reviewed the sentence after a complaint was received from the public that it was unduly lenient, and concluded that it was not.
 Onasanya was released from prison on 26 February 2019, after serving four weeks.
 Following the conviction for perverting the course of justice, Onasanya was expelled from the Labour Party in January 2019.
 She remained in Parliament, where she sat as an independent, and continued to protest her innocence.
 Her appeal against conviction was rejected on 5 March 2019.